10 Edible Plants You Can Grow in Your Apartment

 Garlic greens taste similar to spring onions and can easily be grown in a small four-inch pot with three to four garlic cloves.
 Put the pot on a sunny windowsill and water lightly.

-Typically you wouldn’t want to find mushrooms growing in your apartment.
+Typically, you wouldn’t want to find mushrooms growing in your apartment.
 But edible mushrooms make delicious additions to any recipe.
 Shiitake mushrooms and Pearl Oyster mushrooms are two of the easier varieties you can grow at home.
 To cultivate mushrooms from scratch yourself can take a little bit of work, so the easiest way is to buy mushroom growing kits from Amazon or a specialty grocery store.

-Small lemon trees not only look great as a houseplant, but they also smell delicious and produces juicy fruits that you can use in salads, drop in a hot mug of tea, etc. Citrus trees can be a little trickier to take care of, but as long as you give it enough light (at least 8 to 12 hours of sunlight a day) and put it in a moist environment, you’re off to a good start.
+Small lemon trees not only look great as a houseplant, but they also smell delicious and they produce juicy fruits that you can use in salads, drop in a hot mug of tea, etc. Citrus trees can be a little trickier to take care of, but as long as you give it enough light (at least 8 to 12 hours of sunlight a day) and put it in a moist environment, you’re off to a good start.

 8. Bell Peppers